tylerchilds/cutestrap/about/index.md

 permalink: /about/
 ---

 Hi there.
 I'm Tyler and I've been working as a software engineer doing web development, specifically front-end, for over ten years.
-I've always been in favor of sharing information and knowledge freely via open-source code, most notably <a href="https://www.cutestrap.com/" target="_blank">Cutestrap</a>.
-However, I haven't figured out where I best fit into the overall in the web development community with regards to giving back.
+I've always been in favor of sharing information and knowledge freely via open-source code.

-When I started doing web development, I was armed with simply a text editor and a web browser and able to learn from any website by inspecting their source code.
-I would browse the web and anytime some cool thing caught my eye, I'd inspect it, investigate it, recreate it, improve it, and make it my own.

-While the tools to write, inspect, and debug code has evolved greatly in the past decade, it's become much more difficult to learn from inspecting live code.
-For me, I tinker and I learn by poking, prodding, breaking and mending.
-This approach might not be for you, but I don't think I'm the only one that learns this way.

-The content is designed and created to last as long as the web exists by requiring zero dependencies other than a text editor and a web browser.
-All of the posts are focused on a single topic and aim to be clear, but not comprehensive.
-One of the greatest strengths of an engineer is knowing how to find answers.
-These posts aim to give enough context and straightforward code to help guide your searches if you'd like to learn more and expand on the examples.

-If this is your first time here and you're new to web development, I recommend checking out “Hello World”.
-It's the only tutorial on this site and will help you to get started and unlock the ability to explore the rest of the code.
+When I first published Cutestrap back in May of 2016, it was mostly something I made for myself.
+I've always published the tools (or toys) I've built, but Cutestrap took off a little bit.
+I found out about Hacker News because someone posted Cutestrap there and then it got almost 1k stars on GitHub in one day.

+I was somewhat mortified, honestly.
+It was like inviting a couple close friends over for a BBQ, but then everyone in town crashes the party and you totally didn't clean the house.

+### Anyways...

+I felt like I could do better than the one step above normalize and two steps below Bootstrap version 1 I gave you.
+The reason I simultaneously put so much and so little effort into that landing page was because of the pun.

+Long story short, I knew I could do better and that _you_ deserve better from me.
+To anyone that opened up PRs, issues, sent me emails, I'm sorry.
+I appreciate you, but I was honestly super overwhelmed and just kinda shut down and focused on my life and my day job.

+But I never forgot about you.
+I've been thinking about you for years and what I could make that was practical, yet bleeding edge.
+Innovative, yet familiar.
+Complex, but approachable.

+I don't think Cutestrap will be for everyone, but if any of this project resonates with you and you get some value out of it: thank you.
+I've poured countless hours into this project and by the time you read this and I'm just glad you're here.

+### What's next?

+At this point, I'm not sure, but I do know that want the people using Cutestrap to tell me what they want.
+What's missing?
+What's confusing?
+What keeps you up at night?

+Reach out and let's make the future together.